Quantumke/properties-of--material-design/README.md

  ###        Surfaces are intuitive and natural

 Surfaces and edges provide visual cues that are grounded in our experience of reality.
 The use of familiar tactile attributes speaks to primal parts of our brains and helps us quickly understand affordances.
+###     Dimensionality affords interaction

+The fundamentals of light, surface, and movement are key to conveying how objects interact.
+Realistic lighting shows seams, divides space, and indicates moving parts.